DVS Mindz: Reunion

-In 2020, DVS Mindz reunited as a trio featuring Str8jakkett, Killa the Hun, and DL.
+In 2020, DVS Mindz briefly reunited as a trio featuring Str8jakkett, Killa the Hun, and DL.
 The group issued a mixtape, DVS Mindz Zip Codes, produced by Def DJ, who worked with DVS Mindz in its early years.
 Weeks later, the group released Modern Warfare 2020, its first full-length album in twenty years.
 Modern Warfare was issued by EDP Records, an independent label that has released most of Str8jakkett's solo albums.
 A music video for the single "Bryght Burn" was shot at Red Rocks Amphitheatre outside of Denver, Colorado.
 Reviewing the video for the Pitch, journalist Nick Spacek wrote, "Considering the track kicks off with references to horror movies and comic books—Candyman and X-Men, respectively— ”Bryght Burn” also slaps as hard as anything coming out of the area."

-In 2020, the group also issued The Genesis, a 15-track compilation of unreleased tracks that were recorded during the band's heyday.
+In 2020, the same trio also issued The Genesis, a 15-track compilation of unreleased tracks that were recorded during the band's heyday.
 In 2021, the trio issued a second mixtape, O.N.L.Y.
-F.A.N.S.
+F.A.N.S. before splitting again.